 Weighing all of your options for loan forgiveness

-There are more student loan forgiveness options for doctors available.
+There are more student loan forgiveness options for healthcare professionals available.
 Take into consideration what a for-profit hospital PSLF approach will look like for you compared to the IDR loan forgiveness route, as well as how other programs might help.

 State-specific loan forgiveness programs and loan forgiveness for areas in high need of primary care offer incentives and loan forgiveness.
 If you have the freedom to do so, these plans can knock out a good chunk of student loan debt.

-HCA recently introduced a student loan assistance program for individuals who work at one of its for-profit hospitals.
-Currently, this program offers a monthly benefit of $150 for eligible full-time colleagues and $75 for part-time colleagues.
+In 2019, HCA introduced a student loan assistance program for individuals who work at one of its for-profit hospitals.
+Currently, this program offers a monthly benefit of $150 if you work full-time and $75 if you’re a part-time employee.
 While this is something to consider if you work for an HCA facility, it pales in comparison to your other student loan forgiveness options.